roadrunner-php/laravel-bridge/README.md

 ## Installation

+Make sure that [RR binary file][roadrunner-binary-releases] already installed on your system (or docker image).
 Require this package with composer using next command:

 ```shell script
 $ composer require spiral/roadrunner-laravel "^4.0"